Macavitycode/macavitycode.github.io/content/posts/ackerman_simulation.md

 A brief overview of the steps in the algorithm:

-- Preprocess image to get contours
+- Pre-process image to get contours
 - Filter contours to get useful data
 - Fit rectangle on contour, break up badly shaped contours
 - Get 3D relation from scaling areas of rectangles